Amsterdam-Music-Lab/MUSCLE/backend/docs/08_Exporting_result_data.md

 ## Note on Timestamps

 All timestamps in JSON exports are in UTC time.
 This ensures consistency across different systems and time zones.
-Please also note that the currently configured timezone of the server is 'Europe/Amsterdam'.
-You can change these settings in the `base_settings.py` file in the `backend/aml` directory.
+Please also note that the currently configured timezone for this application is 'Europe/Amsterdam'.
+If you would like to fork and spin your own instance with another timezone setting, you can change the `base_settings.py` file in the `backend/aml` directory.
 Look for:

 ```python
 USE_TZ = True